antennapedia/antennapedia.com/src/thick/gen_blessed.md

 Malcolm had let Tom refill his glass.
 Had drained it.
 Had made the bargain, A drunken fire-tongued angel, now in Tom's service.
 Tom's political fortunes had shifted.

-He'd been so proud of wee Malc, once upon a time.
+His Da been so proud of wee Malc, once upon a time.
 Malcolm had loved him, loved him even after knowing what Tom had told him.
 He was the same man he'd always been, a stalwart husband, an indulgent father to Malcolm and his sister.
 Could he have truly been a monster?
 Malcolm's blessing was a curse.
 Mayhap his father's curse had been a blessing.
 Who the fuck knew?
 Malcolm had never talked to him about it, never dared mention it, just continued his visits north to family, brought the odd bottle to his old man and restrained himself when drinking with him.
 Rare moments of sobriety, those moments with his father.

 His father had died a few years later, peacefully, in his sleep.
 He'd dried himself out for the funeral, stayed sober afterward for the sake of his grieving mother, gone back south clean.
 Stayed clean.
 Hadn't mattered.
 He'd still been bound to Tom.
 Ensnared.